-As we are Alternative Provision sites, we cannot assume that a student at KS4 has had the opportunity to access fully (if at all) their entitlement to an English programme of study at KS3.
-However, we hope that, prior to the start of KS4 they have been able to, at least in part, learn skills within the key curriculum areas as follows: READING WRITING SPEAKING & LISTENING SPEAKING & SPEAKING & LISTENING SPEAKING & S READING WRITING (inc. GRAMMAR & VOCABULARY) SPEAKING & LISTENING Prior learning reading a wide range of fiction and non-fiction, including ✓ English literature, both pre- 1914 and contemporary, including prose, poetry and drama ✓ Shakespeare (two plays) ✓ seminal world literature making inferences and referring to evidence in the text knowing how language, including figurative language, poetic devices, vocabulary choice, grammar, text structure and organisational features, presents meaning studying setting, plot, and characterisation, and the effects of these writing for a wide range of purposes and audiences, including: ✓ formal discussion texts ✓ stories, scripts, poetry and other imaginative writing ✓ notes and polished scripts for talks and presentations ✓ a range of other narrative and non-narrative texts, including arguments, and personal and formal letters using Standard English grammar, spelling and punctuation accurately in a ,using Standard English ,speak confidently and effectively including: ,range of formal and informal contexts ✓ classroom discussion ✓ giving short speeches and presentations, expressing their own ideas and keeping to the point ✓ participating in formal debates and structured discussions ✓ improvising, rehearsing and performing play scripts and poetry
+As we are Alternative Provision sites, we cannot assume that a student beginning KS4 has had the opportunity to access fully (if at all) their entitlement to an English programme of study at KS3.
+However, we hope that, prior to the start of KS4 they have been able to, at least in part, learn skills within the key curriculum areas as follows:

+READING WRITING SPEAKING & LISTENING

+(inc. GRAMMAR & VOCABULARY)

+Prior learning reading a wide range of fiction and non-fiction, including ✓ English literature, both pre- 1914 and contemporary, including prose, poetry and drama ✓ Shakespeare (two plays) ✓ seminal world literature making inferences and referring to evidence in the text knowing how language, including figurative language, poetic devices, vocabulary choice, grammar, text structure and organisational features, presents meaning studying setting, plot, and characterisation, and the effects of these writing for a wide range of purposes and audiences, including: ✓ formal discussion texts ✓ stories, scripts, poetry and other imaginative writing ✓ notes and polished scripts for talks and presentations ✓ a range of other narrative and nonnarrative texts, including arguments, and personal and formal letters using Standard English grammar, spelling and punctuation accurately using Standard ,speak confidently and effectively in a range of formal and informal , English including: ,contexts classroom discussion giving short speeches and presentations, expressing their own ideas and keeping to the point participating in formal debates and structured discussions improvising, rehearsing and performing play scripts and poetry